Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Self-energy in the absence of the field

 where the second term leads to the usual Landau damping of the boson due to its decay into a particle-hole continuum.
-The condition for criticality is then given by $m_b^2-\Pi(0,q\rightarrow 0)=0$, and thus
+The condition for criticality is then given by $m_b^2-\Pi(0,q\rightarrow 0)=0$.
+In the regime $v_F q\gg |\omega_n|$, we find

 From this expression, we read the usual $z=3$ dynamical scaling associated with Landau damping.

 In principle, Eq.~\eqref{eq:SCBA} should be now solved together with Eq.~\eqref{eq:Pi_Sigma} as a coupled system of equations.
 However, it turns out \cite{Damia2019} that the fermionic self-energy computed with this RPA-dressed bosonic propagator is asymptotically self-consistent in the low-energy limit.
 Inserting Eq.\eqref{eq:z3B5} into Eq.~\eqref{eq:SCBA} and performing the momentum integration, we obtain